-

 Similarly, it can relax excess tension and stress during the menopause.

-Into the heart of Motherwort
+Into the heart of motherwort

 The common and botanical name of this plant are key indicators of its modern and traditional usage.
 Motherwort (= ‘mother plant’) is an indicator of its traditional usage to support female health, particularly menstrual and uterine based conditions affecting fertility and conception.
 The Latin specific cardiaca (and the German common name Herzgespann) is indicative of the plants affinity for treating heart based disorders, particularly where the condition may be exacerbated by emotional stress.